INSPIRe

 Trustworthy positioning and timing is critical to support the growing use of such data within the maritime sector and more so when the room to manoeuvre is reduced due to increasing offshore renewable energy production and other such infrastructure.

 INSPRe is funded by the European Space Agency’s (ESA) Navigation Innovation and Support Programme (NAVISP) and builds on the earlier NAVISP-funded MarRINav project.
-This programme started in July 2022 and will finish at the end of 2023.
+This programme started in July 2022 and will finish in February 2024.

 Partners